dominictristram/dominictristram.github.io/_posts/2016-11-15-keep-abbey-green.md

 Please vote for our candidate, Vipul Patel.
 Even better, help the campaign, put up a poster and let your friends know how important it is to get another Green councillor.

 Catch the latest news on the <a href="https://www.facebook.com/BathGreens/">
-Bath and NES Somerset Green Party Facebook page</a>.
+Bath and NE Somerset Green Party Facebook page</a>.